dstadz/dstadz/README.md

 ### Hi there 👋 Welcome to my github!

-I'm Daniel, a Full Stack Software Engineer searching for an opportunity to make a difference in the world.
-I enjoy learning new tech, and working with other talented and interesting engineers and designers.
+I'm Daniel, a Front End Software Engineer searching for an opportunity to make a difference in the world.
+I enjoy learning new tech and working with other talented and interesting engineers and designers.

-Away from the computer, I enjoy comedy, literary analysis and BJJ.
+Away from the computer, I enjoy comedy, literary analysis and Blender.

 I'm a quick learner and a believer in constant improvement.

 ✨ Tech I know ✨
-Figma
-HTML5/CSS/SASS
-JavaScript
+Figma, HTML5, CSS, JavaScript
-React
-Node.js
-Python
-PostgreSQL
+React, Material UI, React Hook Form
+Node, Next JS
 AWS

 <!--